 (4 photos of a 1968 Lime Green Mustang Shelby GT-500 Fastback) This Lime Green 1968 Mustang GT500 fastback was at the 2010 Mustang Club of America Grand Nations in Bellevue, Washington.

-(5 photos of a 1968 Medium Blue Mustang Shelby GT-500 Fastback) This Medium Blue 1968 Mustang Shelby GT500 fastback was at the 2010 MCA Grand Nationals held in Bellevue, Washington.
+(5 photos of a 1968 Medium Blue Mustang Shelby GT-500 Fastback) Note: this is actually a 1967 Dual Quad Shelby as pointed out by a site visitor, I will get this fixed soon.
+This Medium Blue 1968 Mustang Shelby GT500 fastback was at the 2010 MCA Grand Nationals held in Bellevue, Washington.
 It doesn't have over the top stripes but it does have one of the 4V V8 engines.